KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 A **passive centropic** being may still uplift,
 just as an **unaware entropic** being may still corrode.
 What matters is **trajectory** —
-and whether synthesis remains possible.
+and whether integration remains possible.

 **Passive Centropy**
 Inspiring hope simply by existing in alignment,